 Comparing Health Insurance prices in Ireland can be a complicated task.
 The health insurance market in Ireland is estimated to be worth over €2 billion in premiums each year.
 At the end of 2023 it was estimated that 47% of the population of Ireland had Private Health Insurance cover.

-There are just three private health insurance providers in Ireland – VHI , Irish Life Health and Laya Health.
+Since November 2024 – there are now four private health insurance providers in Ireland – VHI , Irish Life Health , Laya Health and newcomer Level Health

 Figures from 2019 showed that the average number of years policyholders had been with their current Health Insurance provider was 14 years.